Delta County Colorado Homepage

 What is the WIC Program, and who does it serve?

-The WIC Program is a Special Supplemental Food Program for Women, Infants, and Children.
-The WIC Program provides nutritious food to supplement the regular diet of pregnant women, new mothers, infants, and children under age five who meet state income standards and who qualify as “nutritionally at risk” based on medical assessment.
+The WIC Program is a Special Supplemental Food Program for Women, Infants, and Children that provides nutritious food to supplement the regular diet of pregnant women, new mothers, infants, and children under age five who meet state income standards and who qualify as “nutritionally at risk” based on medical assessment.
 Participants also receive nutrition education and referrals to other community services.

 What is meant by “nutritionally at risk?”